Willpower predicts academic and professional success better than IQ, charisma, or having rich parents.

 This comes down to managing energy vs. managing time for Derek.
 “When do you have the most energy to handle those things?” he said.

-For some people, it will be first thing in the morning, others the afternoon, or maybe even the evening.
+Some people will make time for their side hustle first thing in the morning, others in the afternoon, and others later even the evening.
 Derek likes to do his most productive and creative tasks first thing in the morning when he’s fresh and energized.

 He’s tried the Miracle Morning routine but doesn’t follow it now.
 Derek does keep to a 10-minute stretching and voice training routine each morning however.